|

 Testimony of sense |

 I am wholly dishonest, and no man knoweth it.
-I can cheat,
+I can

-I mean to make my short span of life one gala day.
-What a nice thing is sin!
+fraudulent in purpose, I mean to make my short span of life one gala day.
+What

+a nice thing is sin!
 How sin succeeds, where the good purpose waits!
-The world is my kingdom.
-I am
+The world

-enthroned in the gorgeousness of matter.
-But a touch, an accident, the law of
+is my kingdom.
+I am enthroned in the gorgeousness of matter.
+But a touch, an

-God, may at any moment annihilate my peace, for all my fancied joys are fatal.
+accident, the law of God, may at any moment annihilate my peace, for all my

-Like bursting lava, I expand but to my own despair, and shine with the
+fancied joys are fatal.
+Like bursting lava, I expand but to my own despair, and

 Testimony of Soul |